 Starbucks simple syrup is known as classic syrup at the gourmet coffee conglomerates’ outlets.
-It is, in the most simplest and basic of terms is liquid sugar.
+It is, in the most simplest and basic terms, is liquid sugar.

 They use syrup to sweeten their drinks as it mixes better than granulated sugar as it gives a more even sweetness through the drink and does not add or alter the flavor in any way.

 You can make this recipe in the comfort of your home in as little as 5 minutes.
 There are only two ingredients – sugar and water.
 At Latte Love Brew we encourage you to use the best possible ingredients and that includes the best possible water – use bottled water, if that is not possible use at the very least filtered water.

 Spend a few pennies more to get the best sugar available to you.

 The way Starbucks makes their Classic syrup is a 1:1 ratio of sugar and water, you can adjust to your own personal preference.

 Making a liquid sweetener is much better than adding sugar to both hot and cold drinks as you get a much better end result with it as it mixes better and more evenly.

 Sugar: Granulated white sugar is what Starbucks uses to make classic syrup.
 You can, if you want, use cane sugar.

 Water: Use bottled water; if this is not possible, use filtered water.